-- 1. From the Start screen, type power options, select Settings, and then select Power Options. - 2.
-In the left pane, click Require a password on wakeup. - 3.
+- 1. From the Start screen, type power options, then select Power options. - In the left pane, click Require a password on wakeup. - 3.
 Click Change Settings that are currently unavailable. - 4.
 Click Require a password (recommended).

 NOTE: If you need to create a user account password or change your current user account password, click Create or change your user account password, and then follow the on-screen instructions.
 If you do not need to create or change a user account password, go to step 5.